cdklabs/construct-hub/docs/operator-runbook.md

 #### Resolution

-The *package data bucket* is configured with object versionning.
+The *package data bucket* is configured with object versioning.
 You can identify a previous "good" version of the `catalog.json` object by reviewing the object history in the S3 console (or using the AWS CLI or SDK).
 The number of elements in the `catalog.json` is reported in a metadata attribute of the object